 Subsistence agriculture is practised by both male and female members of the household, including children.
 Thus, the value of US\$ 1,43 per man-day can be seen as an average for both sexes, but is likely to be higher for men.
 Furthermore, the shadow cost of labour might differ per month.
 During the sowing and harvesting season, when there is a high labour demand, it might be relatively high and during the agricultural off-season when land is not cultivated and employment is scarce, it might be much lower.
-However, to what extend this has an impact on the shadow cost of labour could not be determined and therefore it is assumed that the shadow cost of labour is constant throughout the year.
-The impact of the shadow cost of labour on the economic feasibility of the biomass energy projects will be evaluated by sensitivity analysis.
+However, to what extend this has an impact on the shadow cost of labour could not be determined and therefore it is assumed that the shadow cost of labour on the economic feasibility of the biomass energy projects will be evaluated by sensitivity analysis.